unparalleled-js/docs-1/connectors/wrike/create-task-action.md

 # Wrike - Create task action

 This action creates a single task in a specified Wrike folder/project.
-To create a main task, select **root** as the parent folder.
+To create a main task, select **Root** as the parent folder.

 ![Create task action](/assets/images/connectors/Wrike/create-task-action.png)
 *Create task action*